Magpie Perch

 Key Features

-- Three bold black vertical bands
+- Three broad black vertical bands across the body

 When You’ll See Them